Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions: Methodology

-DeepONet has demonstrated its efficacy as an operator-learning framework for capturing parametric variations in complex systems, but it is constrained by using pointwise coordinates $(x,y,z)$ in the trunk network, making it challenging to encode rich global geometric information.
-In contrast, PointNet excels at extracting both local and global features directly from unstructured point clouds, allowing it to handle non-parametric 3D domains naturally.
-However, PointNet alone is not designed to learn operator mappings that relate variable load conditions to solution fields in finite element analysis (FEA) contexts.
-To address these complementary limitations—DeepONet’s limited global geometric embedding and PointNet’s difficulty in modeling operator mappings with changing load conditions—we introduce \textit{Point-DeepONet}, a hybrid architecture that integrates the advantages of both methods.

-As illustrated in Figure~\ref{fig:figure_7}, Point-DeepONet enriches the DeepONet framework with PointNet and SIREN layers, enabling the model to handle complex 3D geometries and nonlinear responses more effectively.
-The branch network consists of two sub-networks: one processes the global conditions $C$ (e.g., load magnitude, direction, mass) into a latent representation $B^{(C)} \in \mathbb{R}^{B,128}$, where $B$ denotes the batch size, and the other applies PointNet operations to the point cloud $P \in \mathbb{R}^{B,N,3}$, with $N$ denoting the number of points in the finite element mesh.
-PointNet’s layers typically use shared multilayer perceptrons and Batch Normalization (BN) to learn robust pointwise features, and then aggregate them (e.g., via max pooling) to produce global shape descriptors.
-By summing the condition-based embedding $B^{(C)}$ and the point cloud-based embedding $B^{(P)}$, we obtain:
+\paragraph{Proposed Point-DeepONet Architecture} The integration in Point-DeepONet is not a simple stacking of modules but a synergistic fusion designed to create a powerful, geometry-aware operator.
+The architecture, illustrated in Figure~\ref{fig:figure_7}, leverages each component for a distinct purpose.
+The PointNet module in the branch network acts as a learnable feature extractor for the input geometry function, which is a significant advancement over methods that rely on fixed geometric parameters.
+It processes the raw point cloud $P \in \mathbb{R}^{B,N,3}$ to produce a global geometric embedding $B^{(P)} \in \mathbb{R}^{B,128}$.
+This embedding captures the holistic shape of the object.
+Concurrently, a separate MLP-based sub-network processes the global physical conditions $C$ (e.g., load magnitude, direction, mass) into a condition embedding $B^{(C)} \in \mathbb{R}^{B,128}$.
+These two latent vectors are then combined to form a unified context vector for the branch network:

 On the trunk side, the input is enriched by incorporating signed distance function (SDF) values in addition to the coordinates $X=(x,y,z)$.
-The SDF, zero on the domain boundary and negative within the domain interior, encodes geometric context \citep{park2019deepsdf}.
-We feed $(X,SDF) \in \mathbb{R}^{B,N,4}$ into sinusoidal representation network (SIREN) layers \citep{sitzmann2020implicit}, which utilize sine-based activation functions.
-These SIREN layers are adept at representing high-frequency variations, facilitating the capture of complex geometric details:
+We feed $(X,SDF) \in \mathbb{R}^{B,N,4}$ into sinusoidal representation network (SIREN) layers \citep{sitzmann2020implicit}, which utilize sine-based activation functions to effectively represent high-frequency details in the solution field:

-Within the SIREN layers, the sine activation is used instead of standard activation functions, allowing effective parameterization of intricate geometric shapes.
-Meanwhile, in other parts of the network, we employ SiLU (Sigmoid Linear Unit) activations, defined as $\text{SiLU}(x) = x \cdot \sigma(x)$, where $\sigma$ denotes the sigmoid function.
-SiLU provides smooth, non-saturating nonlinearities and often leads to improved training stability and performance compared to ReLU.
-At the output layer, the Tanh activation function is used to ensure that predicted fields remain bounded, providing smooth outputs that range between $-1$ and $1$.